espena/wp-csp-core-patches/README.md

 **NOTE**

 I know! *Don't Hack Wordpress' Core* -- although that's exactly what these patches do.
-There's a couple of reasons why.
+There are a couple of reasons why.
 First and foremost, the patches do not change anything substantial in the code.
 It merely appends an extra, static attribute to inline `<script>` and `<style>` tags.
 Updating or reinstalling WordPress will revert the patches, which is fine.
 Then you will